Yan-Oliveira/doc-fao/content/ticket-forms/admin/ticket-settings/dynamic-ticket-templates.rst

 Use this screen to add dynamic ticket templates for use in communications.
 The dynamic ticket template management screen is available in the *Dynamic Ticket Templates* module of the *Ticket Settings* group.

 .. figure:: images/dynamic-ticket-template-management.png
-   :alt: Dynamic Ticket Template Management Screen
+   :alt: Dynamic Ticket Templates Management Screen

-   Dynamic Ticket Template Management Screen
+   Dynamic Ticket Templates Management Screen

 Manage Dynamic Ticket Templates